 The potential physical and psychological effects of benzodiazepine and alcohol withdrawal include shaky hands, sweating, mild to severe anxiety, nausea, vomiting, headaches, insomnia, and urges to drink or to take pills.
 Opioid withdrawal is similar but often also involves diarrhea, which can lead to dehydration as well as vomiting, chills, leg cramps, depression, watery eyes, runny nose, and a strong craving for opioids.

-“I believe that safety, comfort, and effectiveness are the three most important reasons why detox should be performed in
+“I believe that safety, comfort, and effectiveness are the three most important reasons why detox should be performed in a medical setting.”

 Severe cases of benzodiazepine and alcohol withdrawal may be life-threatening.
 Benzodiazepine withdrawal can lead to seizures, and severe cases of alcohol withdrawal can lead to seizures or delirium tremens (a life-threatening confusion state in which a person may experience hallucinations and distress).